LeonardoHenriqueAzevedo/Favorite-Movies/README.md

 # Favorite-Movies
- A simple app to show my favorite movies.
+ A simple app to show my favorite movies